Amy Levy, Author of Reuben Sachs

 Amy Levy, British poet and novelist

-Amy Levy (November 10, 1861 – September 9, 1889) was a British essayist, novelist, and poet who, despite talent and accomplishment, died by her own hand when not quite twenty-eight years old.
+Amy Levy (November 10, 1861 – September 9, 1889) was a British essayist, novelist, and poet who, despite the gift of talent and early accomplishments, died by her own hand just shy of twenty-eight.

-Her best-known work was Reuben Sachs, the 1888 novel that examined Jewish life in Victorian England, something quite unusual in its time.
-The following year, she published a significant collection of her poetry, A London Plane Tree and Other Poems.
+Her best-known work was Reuben Sachs, the 1889 novel of Jewish life in Victorian England, was quite unusual for its time.
+It was preceded by the 1888 novel of a business-minded family of sisters, The Romance of a Shop.
+1889 also saw the publication of a significant collection of poetry, A London Plane Tree and Other Poems, and an additional novel, Miss Meredith.

-Amy had relationships with both men and women, though she seemed to prefer the latter.
+She had relationships with both men and women, though she seemed to prefer women.
 She associated with those who were politically active circles in London in the 1880s.

 Early promise; a life cut short